wccarleton/urbanscale/README.md

 ## Abstract

-No preview.
+With rapid urbanization and rising inequality worldwide, it is vital that we explore potential long-term, systemic links between these phenomena.
+We present an inter-temporal scaling analysis involving ancient Roman and modern proxies for urban elite wealth concentration to identify universal patterns in how elite wealth concentration may scale with city size.
+Using advanced Bayesian models to address archaeological uncertainties, we found that the relationship between population size and elite wealth exhibits consistent power-law behaviour across both contexts, despite the vast differences in time, culture, and economics.
+Supported by a custom agent-based network simulation and guided by Settlement Scaling Theory, we propose that the observed patterns are the product of a common, fundamental principle of human social interaction: preferential attachment in social networks.
+Our findings suggest new directions in urban scaling research and highlight the need to understand the universal dynamics that contribute to urban inequality over the long-term.

 ## Software
 The R and Python scripts contained in this repository are intended for replication efforts and to improve the transparency of research.
 They are, of course, provided without warranty or technical support.
 That said, questions about the code can be directed to me, Chris Carleton, at ccarleton@protonmail.com.

 ### R
 Most of this analysis described in the associated manuscript was performed in R. Thus, you may need to download the latest version of [R](https://www.r-project.org/) in order to make use of the scripts described below.
 Just download this repo, leaving the structure and files intact.
 Then open an R session with the working environment set to the parent directory of this repo and run the provided R script either line-by-line or with R::source().
 See Src/R_environment_info.txt for information about the R environment used for this anlaysis including platform, verions, and packages.

 ### Python
 Some analyses were also conductd using [Python](https://www.python.org/) in a [Jupyter notebook](https://jupyter.org/) with a [Conda](https://docs.anaconda.com/free/miniconda/index.html) environment.
 See this repo at Src\conda_environment.yml for the packages and versions used in the environment to perform the anlayses described in the paper.
 That YML file can be used to reconstruct the environmnet using your own Anaconda/Miniconda installation.
 Then, open the .ipynb file in a Jupyter notebook, select the kernel aligning with the recreated conda environment, and run the cells in the notebook.

 ### Nimble
 This project made use of a Bayesian Analysis package called [Nimble](https://r-nimble.org/).
 See the Nimble website for documentation and a tutorial.
 Then, refer to the R scripts in this repo.

+### Supplementary Information
+See the `Supplement` folder within this repo for further supplementary documentation and information about how that document was produced.
+More specifically, the main supplementary information published with the associated research paper is `Supplement/supplement.pdf` and it contains a guide to this repo, supplementary results supporting the main analysis, a detailed outline of the analyses run in the main `Src/urban_wealth_scale.R` script, and summaries of MCMC convergence diagnostics.
+The document itself was created paritally by automation with python and details about that process are located in `Supplement/supplement_builder.ipynb`.
+IT was built with [Quarto](https://quarto.org/) from markdown files in VS Code.

 ## Contact